Robinlovelace/rmarkdown-paper-repo/README.md

 ![A basic plot.](figures/basic-plot-1.png)

-See the results of using `bookdown::pdf_document2` output option in the repos Releases tab.
-It's good practice to avoid placing binary file formats such as .pdf files in your github repos to keep them small and easy to navigate and read.
+See the results of using `bookdown::pdf_document2` output option in the repo's [Releases](https://github.com/Robinlovelace/rmarkdown-paper-repo/releases) tab.
+This is a good place to publish submitted and published versions of your paper.
+(It's good practice to avoid placing binary file formats such as .pdf files in your github repos to keep them small and easy to navigate and read.)

 Conclusion
 ==========